 *Exhibit closes at 6pm on November 15.

-Founded by the Society for Design Administration New York Chapter in 1992, Canstruction is a trademarked design/build competition currently held in cities throughout North America and around the world.
-Teams of architects, engineers, and students mentored by these design professionals compete to design and build giant structures made entirely out of full cans of food.
-It takes 8-12 weeks of design time and thousands of cans of food to create a structure that is built in a single night.
-The results are displayed to the public as magnificent sculpture exhibits in each city where a competition is held.
+Founded by the Society for Design Administration New York Chapter in 1992, Canstruction® is a trademarked design/build competition currently held in cities around the world.
+Canstruction New York has helmed the local competition for 25 years and is a 501(c)3, all-volunteer organization.
+This year, thirty teams of architects, engineers, contractors and students mentored by these design professionals will design and build giant structures made entirely out of full cans of food.
+The results are displayed for two weeks to the public as magnificent sculpture exhibits at Brookfield Place (BFPL).
+Donations to Canstruction can be made here.

 About City Harvest

 City Harvest pioneered food rescue in 1982 and, this year will collect 59 million pounds of excess food to help feed the nearly 1.3 million New Yorkers struggling to put meals on their tables.
 Through relationships with farms, grocers, restaurants, and manufacturers, City Harvest collects nutritious food that would otherwise go to waste and delivers it free of charge to 500 soup kitchens, food pantries, and other community food programs across the five boroughs.
 In addition, our Healthy Neighborhoods initiative addresses long-term food insecurity through community partnerships that work to increase access to affordable and wholesome food.